 - Gallery of selfies at IEEE Milestone plaques submitted by users

 - Book “Experiments and Observations on Electricity” by Benjamin Franklin, 1751

 - Philadelphia, Pennsylvania, U.S.A., Dedicated 7 August 2009 - IEEE Philadelphia Section

 In April 1751 the Royal Society published Benjamin Franklin's book, "Experiments and Observations on Electricity: Made in Philadelphia in America."
 A collection of letters to London's Peter Collinson, it described Franklin's ideas about the nature of electricity and how electrical devices worked, and new experiments to investigate lightning.
 This book led to a better understanding of charges, stimulated Franklin's work on lightning rods, and made him an internationally known figure.

-London, England, Dedicated 31 March 2003 - IEEE UKRI Section
+- London, England, Dedicated 31 March 2003 - IEEE United Kingdom and Ireland Section